-Join Brian Lee White for an in-depth discussion in this video Introducing limiters, part of Foundations of Audio: Compression and Dynamic Processing.
+Join Brian Lee White for an in-depth discussion in this video Introducing limiters, part of Audio Foundations: Compression and Dynamic Processing.

 A limiter is simply a compressor with a ratio of greater than 10 to 1.
 BY using…such a strong ratio,…the compressor effectively limits the signal's amplitude to the threshold so…that very little, or in some cases nothing, can pass beyond the threshold.…When we look at a limiter's transfer curve graph, we find that the knee levels off…completely, effectively creating a wall at the threshold.…Since compressors and limiters are cut from the same cloth, as far as dynamics…processors go, we'll typically use them for all the same reasons we use…compressors, that is, to restrict and hone the dynamic range of overly…dynamic signals and increase the average level of a signal without…increasing peak level or clipping.…